njangid2/sat_interpolation/README.md

 # sat_interpolation
+#In folder Orignal

-#Also in the orignal folder the file liner.py can be used to generate positions for all the satellite.
+#liner.py: This script can generate positions for all satellites.
-#
+#compare.py: Use this script to compare actual positions with interpolated positions.
+You will need the source data for the satellite, including both the data used to derive equations and additional data for comparison.